PSC is proud to announce another placement in Iceland as Morgan Goff has signed with Throttur Reykjavik of the Icelandic Premier League.

 “I’m looking forward to the opportunity to explore a new culture and way of life.
 The soccer side of things will be incredible, but the life experience in a new country surrounded by new cultural experiences for me will be invaluable.
 I’m excited to get started in Reykjavik!”

 She continued “Ever since I was five watching Mia Hamm play, I’ve known soccer was what I wanted to do with my life.
 To make this dream a reality is almost surreal because I have been pursuing this dream for so long.
 It’s great to see my hard work pay off.”

-“I’d love to keep playing the sport as long as my body can stand it and especially if I’m still having fun on the pitch.
-I want to live on a never ending ascension with my skills and abilities on the pitch and hopefully that will lead to great opportunities in the future.”
+“I’d love to keep playing the sport as long as my body can stand it especially if I’m still having fun on the pitch.
+I want to live on a never-ending ascension with my skills and abilities on the pitch and hopefully that will lead to great opportunities in the future.”

 I’m hoping to bring an intense edge to this team and to keep us in the top tier.
 I would love to earn the respect of the team and inspire them to always compete.”